wuxx/Look4Sat-AntRunner-Controller/README.md

  * [Rerfernce](#reference)

 ## Introduce
 This project works as a component of my [AntRunner](https://github.com/wuxx/AntRunner) project to control my rotator wirelessly through the Look4Sat.
-Of course, if you have your own rotator that needs wireless control, this project should also provide some reference.
+Of course, if you have your own rotator that needs wireless control, this project should be helpful.

 ![top](https://github.com/wuxx/Look4Sat-AntRunner-Controller/blob/master/doc/Top.jpg)
 ![bottom](https://github.com/wuxx/Look4Sat-AntRunner-Controller/blob/master/doc/Bottom.jpg)